Kopitar scores twice to lead Kings past Red Wings

 Eric Comrie made his second start in goal since the Wings acquired him from Arizona on Nov.
 30. He stopped 28 shots.
 The Kings won the first meeting in overtime 3-2 on Nov.
 14.

 Both teams were playing the second part of a back-to-back.
-The Kings were coming off a 5-4 shootout loss at Pittsburgh, while the Red Wings edged Montreal 2-1 on the road.
+The Kings were coming off a 5-4 overtime loss at Pittsburgh, while the Wings edged Montreal 2-1 on the road.
 Los Angeles had an 11-7 shots advantage in the first period and took a 1-0 lead.

 The Wings had an early power play when the Kings were charged with too many men on the ice, yet they didn't get a shot on goal for more than eight minutes.
 Los Angeles also killed two other penalties later in the period.
 In between, Carter scored his 10th goal of the season.
 He took a shot from the left circle that Comrie saved.
 The puck came right back to Carter, who beat Comrie on the far side at the 12:15 mark.